flatpak/flatpak-docs/docs/introduction.rst

 Bundled libraries
 ^^^^^^^^^^^^^^^^^

 If an application requires any dependencies that aren't in its runtime, they can be bundled along with the application itself.
-This allows apps to use dependencies that aren't available in a distribution, or to use a different version of a dependency from the one that's installed on the host.
+This allows applications to use dependencies that aren't available in a distribution, or to use a different version of a dependency from the one that's installed on the host.

 .. note::
   Both runtimes and app bundles can be installed per-user and system-wide.